sfkleach/JinXML/Features.md

 { size=8, size+=19, name="Steve", name+="Stephen", name+="Steve" }
 ```

-Design note: this arises from the desire to unify element attributes and string valued objects.
+:notebook: Design note: this arises from the desire to unify element attributes and string valued objects.

 ## Trailing and optional commas
 Commas are entirely optional in JinXML - they are discarded during tokenisation and are purely cosmetic, included to improve readability.
 They are treated as a 1-character comment!
 Hence the following are both permitted, although the latter is not recommended.